⚗️

 What is DIERS methodology for reaction relief sizing?

 DIERS (Design Institute for Emergency Relief Systems) methodology calculates relief requirements for runaway exothermic reactions.
-It determines required vent area, self-heat rate, and time to maximum rate (TMR) for tempered, hybrid, and gassy systems per API 520 Part II.
+It determines required vent area, self-heat rate, and time to maximum rate (TMR) for tempered, hybrid, and gassy systems per the AIChE/DIERS Project Manual and Leung (1986); the vapor-orifice step uses API 520 Part I (sizing).
+API 520 Part II is installation only.

 What is the difference between tempered and gassy relief systems?